Beat flu in Wales this winter

 I want to get the flu vaccine.
 What should I do now?

-If you are an adult in a risk group, are pregnant, or if you are aged 65 or over, you might be able to get your flu vaccine for free at your GP surgery or at some community pharmacies.
+If you are an adult in a risk group, are pregnant, if you are aged 65 or over or if you live with someone who is on the NHS shielded patient list, you will be able to get your flu vaccine for free at your GP surgery or at some community pharmacies.
 If you’re not sure if you’re eligible for a free flu vaccine, talk to your doctor, nurse or pharmacist.

-Children aged 2 or 3 (on 31 August 2019) will get their vaccine at their GP surgery.
-Children in primary school (from reception up to year 6) will generally have their flu vaccine in school.
-If your child is in a risk group, over 6 months old and not in primary school they can get their flu vaccine at their GP surgery.
+Children in primary school (from reception up to year six) will generally have their flu vaccine in school.
+If your child is in a risk group, over six months old and not in primary school they can get their flu vaccine at their GP surgery.

 Find out more about who should get a flu vaccine and if you're eligible for a free flu vaccine today.

-The vaccine is free to people in risk groups, this includes those with chest conditions such as COPD, or asthma that requires inhaled or oral corticosteroids.
-If you're not able to get the vaccine for free, you can get it at your local pharmacy or pharmacy counter for a small cost.
+If you're not able to get the vaccine for free, you may be able to get it at your local pharmacy for a small cost.